my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### http.timeout

-The timeout (given in seconds) for the initial HTTP(S) connection to the Remote Manager server.
+The timeout (given in seconds) for the initial HTTP(S) connection to the macchina.io REMOTE server.

 #### http.proxy.enable

-Enable (set to `true`) or disable (set to `false`) HTTP proxy support for the HTTP/WebTunnel connection to the Remote Manager server.
+Enable (set to `true`) or disable (set to `false`) HTTP proxy support for the HTTP/WebTunnel connection to the macchina.io REMOTE server.
 If enabled, the proxy host, port, username and password should also be specified.

 #### http.proxy.host